learningcoding-pixel/tp/docs/UserGuide.md

 ### Adding Session: `addsession`

-Adds a session to the team in the address book.
+Adds a session to the team in the RelayCoach app.

 Format: `addsession i/TEAM_INDEX sdt/ STARTDATETIME edt/ ENDDATETIME l/ LOCATION`